 Molly explained at the event that equitable access is currently problematic in the e-book realm.
 Some publishers, including four of the six largest ones, will not sell to public libraries–at any price.
 Individuals who can afford to purchase these ebook titles are free to do so, but cannot access these e-books at public libraries under any circumstances.

 Public libraries must change and do so more rapidly than in the past, if we want to not just survive but thrive.
 Molly discussed the OITP policy brief Confronting the Future: Strategic Visions for the 21st Century Public Library (PDF) as a useful way of planning.
 Roger Levien, the author of this report, visualizes each of the following dimensions in which the library can use to decide where the library should position itself:

 - Focus on the user: Individual to community libraries

 I was thrilled that we were able to receive such great strategic advice and political support as we consider the future of our library.

 Member, OITP Subcommittee on America’s Libraries for the 21st Century

 The following two tabs change content below.

-Jazzy Wright was a press officer of the American Library Association's Washington Office.
+Jazzy Wright is a former press officer of the Washington Office.